barsoom/debitech/README.md

 You can use this to do subscription payments without needing to handle any credit card information yourself.

+Setting up payments using DebiTech (one of the two payment systems run by DIBS) is not trivial, but it seems there are not many good options in Sweden yet.
+Atleast using this you don't need to figure out things like how to validate responses or how to not double charge, etc.

 Todo:

 * Example app